Three practices to hold you steady

 Soothing self touch

-Touch has a quiet power — it has been shown to stimulate the nervous system’s place of safety and connection, and to help us anchor in resource and feeling good.
-This practice is an invitation to make kind contact with your own body, exploring different self-holding positions and discovering what feels most settling for you in this moment.
-Simple, portable, always available.
+Touch has a quiet power - helping to stimulate the nervous system’s understanding of safety and connection, and enabling us to anchor into resource and feeling good.
+This practice is an invitation to make kind contact with your body, exploring different self-holding positions and discovering what feels most settling for you in this moment.

 After your practice